High and Low (1963 film): Pre-production and production

 The ransom exchange sequence (wherein money is dropped through the open window of a Kodama express train) required nine cameras to film and was shot almost entirely with hand-helds.
 All the cameramen at Toho were required to film simultaneously, which led to every other film production being shut down for the day.
-One camera was positioned under the bridge where the money drop took place, two eight-millimetres photographed the kidnappers at the ends of the train, and detectives were each followed by two cameras.
+One camera was positioned under the bridge where the money drop took place, two 8 mm cameras photographed the kidnappers at the ends of the train, and detectives were each followed by two cameras.
 There was only one attempt to film the scene due to the reservation and use of the express train.
 During the take, one of the cameras following Takeshi Katō on the train malfunctioned and did not capture the scene.
 The crew had to reshoot his part on a different day.
-According to script supervisor Teruyo Nogami, during this scene, a nearby building hid the face of one of the kidnapper's accomplices.
+According to script supervisor Teruyo Nogami, during this scene, a nearby building obscured the face of one of the kidnapper's accomplices.
 To fix the issue, alterations were made to the second floor of the building with a blue sheet used to disguise these alterations, a job conceived and executed just a day before filming took place.
-However, film critic Atsushi Kobayashi writes that it was instead a prefabricated construction worker's dormitory that was blocking the view of Shinichi, which was removed by stagehands.
+However, film critic Atsushi Kobayashi writes that it was instead a prefabricated construction worker's dormitory, which was removed by stagehands, that was blocking the view of the kidnapped child Shin'ichi.

 The Yokohama exteriors were filmed in January 1963, but the cold weather made it difficult to act convincingly as if it were summer.
 For one scene, Kurosawa dyed the nearby river with black paint and poured dirt into it to make the environment filthier.
 The scene depicting a slum where the kidnapper buys a second lethal dose of heroin was shot on set, but was modelled after Koganechō, which was a hotbed of sex work and drug trafficking.
 The police accompanied location scouters to the area due to the danger.
 The location of the final scene took inspiration from prisons in other countries, installing glass doors and wire mesh behind the windows.
 An additional large set was made for the original final scene that depicted a conversation between Gondō and Inspector Tokura.
 While filming the final scene, Yamazaki burnt his hands on the wire mesh from the heat of the lighting.
 Filming ended on 30 January 1963.